Mr O'Toole is a Consultant Plastic Surgeon at the Royal Free NHS Hospital in London.

 He has visited the Phnom Penh Children's Surgical Centre

-on three occasions to assist the local experts in their care of burns and landmine victims, and of children suffering the consequences of poverty and war.
+on three occasions to work with the local experts in their care of burns and landmine victims, and of children suffering the consequences of poverty and war.

 Mr O'Toole's earlobe reduction and total ear reduction procedures allow for a rapid recovery and a natural result.

-He is on the UK Specialist Register for Plastic Surgery and is a founder member of the International Society of Ear Reconstruction (ISAR).
+He is a founder member of the International Society of Ear Reconstruction (ISAR).

 Mr O'Toole was awarded a Doctorate of Medicine (MD) for research into the use of gene therapy in surgery and has numerous presentations in the medical literature.